BGDanny/student-management-system/README.md

 ```

-Open two terminals and on first terminal  Install npm packages for backend:
+Open two terminals and on first terminal, install npm packages for backend:

 ```bash
 $ cd backend